flyteorg/flyte/rsts/getting_started/index.rst

 Running Flyte Workflows
 ^^^^^^^^^^^^^^^^^^^^^^^
-You can run the workflows in ``example.py`` on a local python environment or a Flyte cluster.
+You can run the workflow in ``example.py`` on a local python environment or a Flyte cluster.
 In this guide, you will learn how to run a local demo cluster.

 Executing Locally
 """""""""""""""""""